The role of multiple images and model priors in measuring $H_0$ from supernova Refsdal in galaxy cluster MACS J1149.5+2223: Image plane predictions

 Before we leave the image plane, let us look at the critical curve, for Refsdal's $z_s$.
-Figure~\ref{cc} shows the critical curves for \bfit~(thin pink), \hres~(thin blue), BFsubset (thick pink), and HRsubset (thick blue) curves, and a zoom in the inset.
+Figure~\ref{cc} shows the critical curves for BFsubset (pink), and HRsubset (blue) curves, and a zoom in the inset.
 Observed positions of Icarus and Iapyx were not used as model inputs, and yet the \grale~critical curves go between them.
-Near the transients, the largest separation between the 4 curves is $\sim 0.1$\as, while the BFsubset and HRsubset curves are separated by $\sim 0.05$\as.
+Along the line connecting these transients, the separation between the 2 curves is $\sim 0.05$\as.
 By comparison, the separation between the four models presented in \cite{kelly18} \citep[namely,][]{jau16,kaw16,zit15,kee10} is $\sim 0.25$\as.
-Furthermore, all \grale~critical curves pass between the two transients, implying that Icarus and Iapyx are counterimages of the same source.
+Furthermore, \grale~critical curves pass between the two transients, implying that Icarus and Iapyx are counterimages of the same source.
 Two of the published models \citep{jau16,kaw16} make a similar prediction, while the other two models have both the transients to the North East of the critical curves.